Our building consents team places great importance on providing good customer care at all stages throughout the building process. To achieve this, we;

 Code Compliance Certificates

-Normally the first step towards obtaining certificate is for the owner to complete and give to the Council an "Advice of completion of Building Work".
-The advice of completion of Building work form is supplied to the applicant when the building consent is issued and should be returned as soon as possible after building works have been completed.
+Normally the first step towards obtaining a Code Compliance Certificate (CCC) is for the owner to complete and give to the Council an application for Code Compliance Certificate (Form 6).
+This form is supplied to the applicant when the building consent is issued and should be returned as soon as possible after building works have been completed.

 The form is;